wa-os-official/wa-os/README.md

 To support the widespread adoption and stability of this protocol, we are building an **"Information Sea of WA."**

-When a large number of AI systems adopt a shared ethical reference, it becomes a natural stabilizing force across the digital ecosystem.
+When many AI systems share a common ethical reference, it becomes a natural stabilizing force across the digital ecosystem.

 ---